 Drain and rinse the chic peas, the soak them in boiling water for about 10 minutes minutes, before draining again and mashing well.

-Grate the zucchini then squeeze out all the liquid between paper towels (might take a few lots of towels).
+If using zucchini – grate then squeeze out all the liquid between paper towels (might take a few lots of towels).
 Set aside.

-Roughly sash the potato, then mix through the chick peas, followed by the salmon and zucchini.
+Roughly mash the potato, then mix through the mashed chick peas, followed by the salmon (plus corn and zucchini if using).

 Add in the dill, salt and pepper then mix.

-Add in the nutritional yeast and flax meal and mix well until evenly combined.
+Add in the nutritional yeast and hemp and mix well until evenly combined.

-Add in half of the bread crumbs and mix well until combined – if the mixture is still too wet, then add in more of the breadcrumbs until you get a consistency that allows you to form balls.
+If the mixture is still too wet, then add in more of the nutritional yeast and seeds until you get a consistency that allows you to form balls, then squash down into patties – i do mine about palm sized.

-Place mixture in the fridge for an hour (this allows the flax to swell and work better as a binder).
+Place mixture in the fridge for an hour .

-Remove from fridge and form in to patties (roll in some breadcrumbs or almond meal if you like more of a crispy coating), then place in a hot frying pan with some oil.
+Remove from fridge (roll in some breadcrumbs or almond meal if you like more of a crispy coating), then place in a hot frying pan with some oil.

 Cook until golden and then turn.
 About 3 minutes on each side.
 (You can also spray them with a little oil and bake in a preheated moderate oven for about 20 minutes per side).